RubixML/ML/docs/preprocessing.md

 ```

 ## Standardization and Normalization
 Often, the continuous features of a dataset will be on different scales because they are measured independently.
-For example, age (0 - 100) and income (0 - 1,000,000) are on two different scales.
+For example, age (0 - 100) and income (0 - 9,999,999) are on two widely different scales.
 Standardization is the processes of transforming a dataset such that the features are all on one scale.
 Normalization is the special case where the transformed features have a range between 0 and 1.
-Depending on the transformer, it may operate on the columns of a dataset or the rows.
+Depending on the transformer, it may operate on the columns of the dataset or on the rows.

 | Transformer | Operates On |
 |---|---|